 How much do Americans donate and where’s the money going?

-Giving is certainly a big part of American culture.
-According to the World Giving Index, the U.S. is the second most generous country in the world.
-In 2015, Americans gave a total of $373.25 billion in charitable donations with the average household contributing an estimated $2,974.
-It’s the sixth consecutive year donations have increased from the year prior.
+Giving a big part of American culture.
+According to the World Giving Index, the U.S. is the most generous country in the world.
+Still not impressed?
+Well, a study from Giving USA last year found that Americans gave a total of $449.64 billion in 2019, one of the highest years for giving in recorded history.

 Where is all of this money going?

-Check out a breakdown of the top 10 categories for charitable donations.
+Check out this breakdown of the top 10 categories for charitable donations:

 How to give safely and securely